 Beautiful Ramona Valley, an easy 45-minute drive from downtown San Diego, is an up-and-coming wine region that produces some of San Diego County’s best wines.
 In 2006, Ramona became an approved American Viticultural Area (AVA) that covers 89,000 acres.
 While people have been growing grapes here for some time—Dr. M.C.
 Woodson planted vines on his homestead below his namesake mountain in the 1870s—the current bumper crop of tasting rooms is relatively new, thanks to a 2013 San Diego Boutique Winery Ordinance that allowed many wineries to pour for guests at their properties and tasting rooms.

-Ramona boasts the highest density of wineries in San Diego County with 30 currently active.
+Ramona boasts the highest density of wineries in San Diego County with more than 30 currently active.
 Because the valley has properties that range from majestic hilltops to verdant valleys, from rocky slopes to mountain vistas, Ramona’s vintners can take advantage of a wide variety of microclimates and growing conditions, each one suited best to a specific collection of excellent varietals.

 The sprawling 110-acre Milagro Farms Vineyard & Winery sits on a dirt road just off Highway 78, which will eventually take you to Julian.
 Originally opened in 2006, the winemaking facilities on the property were greatly expanded a few years later, which also increased production.
 Today, the recently renovated tasting room sits atop a scenic hillside overlooking the vineyard.
 Bocce courts lay near the large, shaded patio, and wild turkeys are a common sight around the property.